catemlitten/rates-api/README.md

 Testing
 --------------------------

 Testing was done using the <a href="https://golang.org/pkg/net/http/httptest/">httptest</a> package as well as the <a href="https://github.com/stretchr/testify">testify</a> toolkit.
 As this was a first attempt doing API testing in Go, it is possible that tests were not as robust as hoped for.
 Currently it starts the Mux server and relies on the same mocked data that a live usage would have access to.
+After building the program as noted above, type `go test` into the terminal and all tests will run.